 St. Cecilia School offers a special incentive to school families who recruit a new family into grades K-8 at the beginning of the school year (September).
 A one-time \$500 payment will be given in the spring to the referring family for each new family enrolled through the month of February.
-Complete guidelines are available in the school office and under the rource documents on RenWeb and must be followed in their entirety by the referring family in order to be eligible to receive payment.
+Complete guidelines are available in the school office and under the resource documents on Family FACTS portal and must be followed in their entirety by the referring family in order to be eligible to receive payment.